Grzybojad/vitaSnake/README.md

 [Get the latest release here](https://github.com/Grzybojad/vitaSnake/releases)

 # To Do
-In the next version I'll try to add difficulty options with different snake speeds and killer walls on "hard".
-Each difficulty will have it's own highscore.
+In the next update, I'll try to bring sound to vitaSnake.
 After that I'm hoping for a graphic overhaul to make vitaSnake look like a real game.